 A wealth of historical information

-In fact, there’s a wealth of historical information in these well-crafted novels:
+In fact, there’s an abundance of well documented historical information in these beautifully crafted novels:

 The annual fair